Diiliev/E_Bike_Memory_Seat/README.md

 The ROS action server extracts the wanted seat height from the JSON message and writes it into a new CAN message before publishing it to the CAN bus.
 It then starts listening for feedback from the microcontroller on the CAN bus for the current seat height until it is equal to the wanted seat height.
 The ROS server sends the current seat height to the web server, where it is visualised for the user in real time.
 This allows the user to keep track of the status of their request.

 The Microcontroller has several important functions.
 It was already established that it reads messages from the CAN bus, drives the linear actuator acordingly and publish feedback to the CAN bus, however it has a few safety features as well.
 It protects the linear actuator from overheating by keeping track of how long it has been powered on and ensuring enough time is spent powered off.
 This time is calculated given the 25% duty cycle of the actuator, which means that for every second it spends powered on, 4 seconds are spent powered off.
 Another requirement of the actuator is the maximum duty operational time, which is 1 minute at nominal dynamic load.
 The microcontroller keeps track of that as well.
 Finally, the microcontroller also provides stall protection by reading the positional feedback of the actuator.
-If it does not move for more than 26ms while it is powered on then the microcontroller cuts its the power.
+If it does not move for more than 26ms while it is powered on then the microcontroller cuts the power.

 ## How to build the project